 - Designed to offer long distances

-- Looks great at address, with a compact and sleek design
+- Looks great at the address, with a compact and sleek design

-- Overall design increases forgiveness, with makes it handy for amateurs
+- The overall design increases forgiveness, with makes it handy for amateurs

 - Great, competitive price

-- Low center of gravity enhances playability by giving the golfer control
+- A low center of gravity enhances playability by giving the golfer control

 - Higher handicappers might struggle with long irons

 - Not as versatile as other branded hybrids in the market

 The Cobra King Speed zone irons are uniquely designed to send the ball straighter and farther.
 These irons are basically inspired by modern-day fastest cars that use carbon fiber.
 The carbons-fiber is very light and strong.
 Their use in the irons saves crucial weight that is then delivered elsewhere in the head to meliorate performance.
 They are cavity back irons with a carbon-fiber topline.
 These irons are thick and the reason behind their thickness is optimized stability.